 Switzerland

 Switzerland spent many years trying to make monetary targets work, in the face of recurring exchange rate pressures which led it to allow deviations from those targets; in 2000 it began to pursue its own version of inflation targeting, but this was again disrupted by exchange rate pressures which forced it to set a floor for the EUR/SwF exchange rate from late 2011 to early 2015.
+It then returned, with greater success, to inflation targeting.

 Years Targets and attainment Classification